Annual Technical Report 2007 on Patent Information Activities submitted by Georgia (SCIT/ATR/PI/2007/GE)

 III.
 Matters concerning abstracting, classifying, reclassifying and indexing of technical information contained in patent documents

-Documents are classified using IPC classification.
+Documents are classified using IPC classification (basic level).
 Other classifications are not in use.

 It is possible to conduct searches in patent bibliographic data with the Office patent database.